buckleylab/Buckley_lab_protocols/Soil_chemistry/organic_content.md

 10. Once fernace cools to 105<sup>o</sup>C, remove samples and place in desiccator to cool.
 11. When cool, record post-ignition weight to nearest 0.01 g.

+## Notes
+* Even if the soils were previously dried, they still need to be dried over night to evaporate hygroscopic water
+* Make sure soils are free of rocks and debris.
+* Crucibles that are sooty or appear unclean should be rinsed with water and fired at 400<sup>o</sup>C or higher for an hour and allowed to cool before using.
+* Soil depth in the crucible matters, oxygen may not be able to penetrate all the way to the bottom of the crucible if the soil is too deep and the C will pyrolize instead of combust.
+Use less soil or a shallow crucible if you think this could be a problem.

 # Report